jcebidanes/numberGuessingGame/README.md

 ---

-Now let's make our validation is de user hit or not our secret number.
+Now let's make our validation is the user hit or not our secret number.

+## Inform if the user hit was bigger or smaller that the secret number

+Let's help the user inform if your hit was bigger or smaller.
+To do it just perform create more validations inside the our else condition.

+    ...
+    } else {

+        if(secretNumber > userGuess) {
+            printf("You hit are smaller the answer! \n");
+        }

+        if(secretNumber < userGuess) {
+            printf("You hit are bigger the answer! \n");
+        }
+    }
+    ...

+Every time user try they will received return about your hit and improve on the next time.